 Glucocorticoids: The mechanism of action is not clearly understood.
-Possible mechanisms are changes in the blood-brain barrier and decrease synthesis of prostaglandin messengers.
+Possible mechanisms are changes in the blood-brain barrier and decrease the synthesis of prostaglandin messengers.
 Dexamethasone has been the topic of extensive study in chemotherapy and the prevention of postoperative nausea and vomiting literature.
-Side effects are mild when used short-term and include insomnia, excitation, and changes in mood.
+Side effects are mild when used short-term and include insomnia, excitation, and mood changes.
 PO and IV formulations are available.

 Anticholinergics: Scopolamine is the most commonly encountered medication in this class.
 It works by antagonizing the M1 muscarinic receptor.
 It is predominantly used to treat motion sickness or prophylactically in the perioperative setting.
 Side effects are typically mild but include dry mouth, vision changes, or drowsiness.
 The administration is transdermal.

 Neurokinin receptor antagonists: Aprepitant (PO) and fosaprepitant (IV) highlight this class of medications that involve antagonism of the NK-1 receptor, preventing the release of substance-P, which is an inducer of vomiting.
-As with many medications, side effects include headache and dizziness, but case reports have been published noting significant hypersensitivity reactions to include anaphylaxis and anaphylactic shock.
+As with many medications, side effects include headaches and dizziness, but published case reports note significant hypersensitivity reactions, including anaphylaxis and anaphylactic shock.

 Dopamine receptor antagonists: Phenothiazines antagonize the D2 receptor, most notably in the area postrema in the brain.
 Prochlorperazine and chlorpromazine are examples of this class of medication.
 IV, PO, and rectal (PR) formulations are available.
-Side effects include dizziness, headache, and extrapyramidal symptoms to include dystonia and tardive dyskinesia.
+Side effects include dizziness, headache, and extrapyramidal symptoms, including dystonia and tardive dyskinesia.

-Butyrophenones also work to antagonize the D2 receptor.
-Droperidol and Haloperidol have proven to be very efficacious anti-emetics, but due to the side effect profiles have fallen out of favor in many environments.
+Butyrophenones: These agents also work to antagonize the D2 receptor.
+Droperidol and Haloperidol have proven to be very efficacious anti-emetics, but due to their side effect profiles, they have fallen out of favor in many environments.
 Intramuscular (IM) and IV are effective routes of administration.
 In addition to more typical side effect profiles, these medications can cause dose-dependent QTc prolongation and require caution in those with known or suspected QTc prolongation.

-Antihistamines act to antagonize the histamine (H1, H2) receptors.
+Antihistamines: These drugs act to antagonize the histamine (H1, H2) receptors.
 Diphenhydramine, meclizine, promethazine are common medications in this class.
-They are widely available, generally well-tolerated, and there are PO, IV, IM, PR formulations available.
+They are widely available, generally well-tolerated, and PO, IV, IM, PR formulations are available.
 Sedation is a widely reported, common side effect.

 Generally, anti-emetic medications are well tolerated.
 As indicated above, side effects range from more common (mild headaches and dizziness) to rare (anaphylaxis, hypersensitivity.)
-The list of all side effects is beyond the scope of this document, and the practitioner should review all possible side-effects (common and uncommon) before prescribing these medications.
-However, as noted, extrapyramidal symptoms to include tardive dyskinesia, akathisia, and dystonia, are well described.
-QTc prolongation and subsequent Torsades de Pointes can also be a life-threatening complication and should be a consideration when prescribing these medications.
+The list of all side effects is beyond the scope of this document, and the practitioner should review all possible side effects (common and uncommon) before prescribing these medications.
+However, as noted, extrapyramidal symptoms to including tardive dyskinesia, akathisia, and dystonia, are well described.
+QTc prolongation and subsequent Torsades de Pointes can also be a life-threatening complications and should be considered when prescribing these medications.

 Contraindications will vary based on class and mechanism of medication:

-An interprofessional approach to antiemetics is the best course of action.
+An interprofessional team approach to antiemetics is the best course of action.
 As described above, nausea and vomiting is a common symptom and part of a complex pathway.
-Selecting the appropriate treatment option will require coordination across all areas of healthcare to include nurses, physicians, pharmacists, and other health professionals.
-The prescriber would do well to include the pharmacist during agent selection, and have the pharmacist perform thorough medication reconciliation as well as verify dosing and duration.
+Selecting the appropriate treatment option will require coordination across all areas of healthcare to include nurses, clinicians (MDs, DOs, NPs, PAs), nursing staff, pharmacists, and other health professionals.
+The prescriber would do well to include the pharmacist during agent selection and have the pharmacist perform thorough medication reconciliation as well as verify dosing and duration.
 The nursing staff can provide counsel on administration, warn about potential side effects (reinforced by the pharmacist), and answer patient questions.
 They can also verify therapeutic effectiveness on follow-up visits.
 This interprofessional team methodology will benefit the patient by increasing positive outcomes and minimizing adverse effects.
-[Level V]
+[Level 5]

 The current level of evidence for treatment varies for each class and specific drug.
-Some medications have been thoroughly tested through RCTs, sometimes alone, and sometimes, in conjunction with other therapies.
-Other medications, for example, the cannabinoids, lack an in-depth level of testing and investigation.
-Interprofessional teams and thoughtful, appropriate, prescribing methods will increase patient safety and improve outcomes.
+Some medications have been thoroughly tested through RCTs, sometimes alone, and sometimes in conjunction with other therapies.
+Other medications, for example, cannabinoids, lack an in-depth level of testing and investigation.
+Interprofessional teams and thoughtful, appropriate prescribing methods will increase patient safety and improve outcomes.